-Birth spacing is the period of time between giving birth and getting pregnant again.
-It's also called pregnancy spacing or interpregnancy interval (also called IPI).
+The time between giving birth and getting pregnant again is called birth spacing, pregnancy spacing and interpregnancy interval (also called IPI).

-- Being born with low birthweight.
-This is when a baby is born weighing less than 5 pounds, 8 ounces.
+- Low birthweight.
+This is when your baby is born weighing less than 5 pounds, 8 ounces.

 - Being small for gestational age (also called SGA).
-An SGA baby is smaller than normal based on the number of weeks he’s been in the womb.
+This means your baby is smaller than normal based on the number of weeks he’s been in the womb.

-Babies with these health conditions are more likely to have long-term health problems or die than other babies.
+Babies with these health conditions are more likely to have long-term health problems or even die than babies without the conditions.

 What can you do to help you get the right amount of time between pregnancies?